High Temperature Massless Scalar Partition Function on General Stationary Backgrounds: Closing remarks

 \section{Closing remarks}

-In this letter we have computed the high-temperature equilibrium partition function of a massless scalar field on a general stationary geometry nonminimally coupled to the background scalar curvature, using expansions in the number of derivatives as well as in powers of curvatures.
+In this paper we have computed the high-temperature equilibrium partition function of a massless scalar field on a general stationary geometry nonminimally coupled to the background scalar curvature, using expansions in the number of derivatives as well as in powers of curvatures.
 The results found in both cases display a dependence on local temperature gradients and fluid vorticity, encoded in the metric functions~$\sigma(\mathbf{x})$ and~$a_{i}(\mathbf{x})$, thus generalizing the results found for ultrastatic metrics to general stationary geometries and arbitrary curvature coupling.
 The general expression of the Weyl anomaly at second order in curvatures has also been obtained from the logarithmic terms in both forms of the partition function.
+In a hydrodynamical context, our expressions can be used to construct the fluid equilibrium partition function at finite temperature, including the effects of the local temperature gradients, vorticity, and acceleration.

-There is a number of interesting problems related to the calculations presented here waiting to be addressed.
-One concerns the implications of our results for hydrodynamics and transport.
-Another issue is the extension of these results to physical situations in which conformal invariance is spontaneously broken~\cite{Schwimmer:2010za,Schwimmer:2023nzk}, as well as the possible application of the techniques introduced in ref.~\cite{Manes:2018llx} to incorporate the effect of spontaneous gauge symmetry breaking to the case of the Weyl anomaly.
+These implications of our results for hydrodynamics and transport are one of the various interesting problems waiting to be addressed.
+Another concerns the extension of these results to physical situations in which conformal invariance is spontaneously broken~\cite{Schwimmer:2010za,Schwimmer:2023nzk}, as well as the possible application of the techniques introduced in ref.~\cite{Manes:2018llx} to incorporate the effect of spontaneous gauge symmetry breaking to the case of the Weyl anomaly.
 These and other questions will be investigated elsewhere.